pinoOgni/VirtualLabsFE/README.md

 This is the VirtualLabs frontend repository.
-For the backend part refer to VirtualLabs is the project of the Internet Applications course of the academic year 2019/2020.
+For the backend part refer to VirtualLabs to [VirtualLabsBE](https://github.com/letol/VirtualLabsBE) is the project of the Internet Applications course of the academic year 2019/2020.

 ## Developers